 This small agility club also offers basic obedience and fun and competitive agility.
 It costs around £20 per month for agility training, and they also hold open days and parties, making it a real community where you can connect with like-minded owners and have fun.

 CLEDDONS AGILITY CLUB

 This dedicated agility club is ideal if you want to progress to agility trials and competitions.
-It’s only £5 per year membership and just £3 a week to train.
-The classes which are held on a Thursday evening have no more than 8-10 dogs and you will soon master the obstacle course with their expert trainers.
+It’s only a £5 per year membership and just £3 per week to train.
+The classes on a Thursday evening have no more than 8-10 dogs, and you will soon master the obstacle course with their expert trainers.

 Email email@example.com or call 07767868805 for more information